Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

 ### Step 3: Install Flask

-In a terminal window where you have `snowpark-spcs` env activated, execute `pip install Flask`
+In the same terminal window where you have `snowpark-spcs` env activated, execute `pip install Flask`

 ### Step 4: Install React And Its Components

-In a terminal window where you have `snowpark-spcs` env activated, execute `npm install`
+In the same terminal window where you have `snowpark-spcs` env activated, execute `npm install`

-### Step 5: Build Application
+## Build Application

-In a terminal window, execute `npm run build` to build the application for basic UI testing.
+In the same terminal window where you have `snowpark-spcs` env activated, execute `npm run build` to build the application.

-### Step 6: Run Application Locally
+### Run Application Locally

-In a terminal window, execute `npm run start` and you should see the application running locally in a web browser.
+In the same terminal window, execute `npm run start` and you should see the application running locally in a web browser.

 At this point, you can test the UI and make sure everything looks good, but in order to test the app end-to-end such that it's wired up to work with Flask backend--which ultimately interacts with your Snowflake account via SPCS, see **Docker Setup** section below.

 ## Docker Setup

-Assuming you were able to [build](#step-5-build-application) and [run](#step-6-run-application-locally) the application locally just fine, follow the steps below to run it end-to-end in Docker.
+Assuming you were able to successfully [build](#build-application) and [run](#run-application-locally) the application locally just fine, follow the steps below to run it end-to-end in Docker.
 At that point you should also be able to deploy it in SPCS.

 ### Step 1: Build Docker Image